 It is not intended that the decals illustrated in the owner's manual should be exact replicas of those in the car.
 They are included to show their approximate appearance and location in the car.
-The information that applies to your particular car is available on the respective decals for your car.
+The information that applies to your particular car can be found on the decal on the car.